lak1z-azk/Azkili-PC-Assistant/README.md

 Add User - easily reach User Account window.

+Check for updates - this actually checks for the updates of installed applications with this tool.
+It runs in the background and won't be visible

 IF YOU HAVE REQUESTS/FEEDBACK/BUG REPORTS - Create an issue here and I will take a look into it.